 8.2 Procedures at the IMS AS

-After the bootstrap data channels have been established, based on the SDP offer in the received re-INVITE message, IMS AS will notify the DCSF, may trigger the reservation or update of corresponding application data channel media resources upon the instruction from the DCSF and shall include an SDP offer in the sending re-INVITE message for the requested application data channel and related bootstrap data channel according to the specific data channel application use case (e.g. P2P/P2A/P2A2P), following the procedures in 3GPP TS 23.228 [3] and clause 9.3.2.2 and 9.3.3.2.2.
+After the bootstrap data channels have been established, if the IMS AS received a re-INVITE request with an SDP offer containing application data channels media descriptions (identified by "dcmap" attribute lines containing "stream-id" parameter set to values starting at 1000 and associated "a=3gpp-req-app" attribute lines as specified in 3GPP TS 26.114 [4]), the IMS AS shall notify the DCSF, may trigger the reservation or update of corresponding application data channel media resources upon the instruction from the DCSF and shall send re-INVITE request with the SDP offer containing the requested application data channel and related bootstrap data channel media descriptions according to the specific data channel application use case (e.g. P2P/P2A/P2A2P), following the procedures in 3GPP TS 23.228 [3] and clauses 9.3.2.2 and 9.3.3.2.2.

-8.3 Procedures at the MRF

-The MRF shall allocate or update application data channel media resources based on the request from the IMS AS, and respond to the IMS AS with the allocated or updated data channel media resources information.

 9 Signalling Procedures

-Editor's note: This clause will provide the signalling procedures for IMS data channel subscription, IMS data channel capability indication/negotiation, IMS data channel setup and so on, involving UE, AS, IMS CN nodes, including normal/abnormal scenarios, different use cases of IMS data channel, activation or modification of QoS flow, new requirements for basic IMS procedures (e.g. IMS registration, IMS session establishment/modification, media control.)

 9.1 General

 This clause provides the following signalling procedures for IMS data channel: